-- The number of marks for each question is given in brackets [] at the end of each question or part question. - The total number of marks for this paper is 48. - Quality of written communication is assessed in parts d and e of all questions - Should you need more space to write your answers there is an extra page at the end of the paper. - If you need to use this extra page you must number your answers clearly
+- The number of marks for each question is given in brackets [] at the end of each question or part question. - The total number of marks for this paper is 51. - Should you need more space to write your answers there is an extra page at the end of the paper. - If you need to use this extra page you must number your answers clearly. - You will be assessed on the quality of written communication in your answer to the following: parts d and e of all questions.
+Questions marked with a pencil () will carry 3 additional marks for spelling, punctuation and grammar.
+Where there is more than 1 question assessing spelling, punctuation and grammar the highest mark will count.

-FOR EXAMINER'S USE ONLY
+FOR EXAMINER'S USE

+ONLY

 1

 2

 3

 TOTAL

-This document consists s of 9 printed pages and 3 blank pages.
-SP (SLM) T12103 © OCR 2008 500/4630/5 500/4629/9 OCR is an exempt Charity [Turn over
+This document t consists of 12 printed pages.
+SP (SLM) T12103 © OCR 2012 500/4630/5 500/4629/9 OCR is an exempt Charity Turn over